Roasted Balsamic Brussel Sprouts

 4. Keep a close eye on the packet and open once in a while, using tongs, to stir ingredients.
 Rotate position if necessary.

-5. Your roasted balsamic brussel sprouts are ready when they are slightly crispy and charred on the outside and the balsamic vinegar has caramelized at the bottom of the foil packet.
+5. Your roasted balsamic brussels sprouts are ready when they are slightly crispy and charred on the outside and the balsamic vinegar has caramelized at the bottom of the foil packet.
 These are best when served immediately.

-i had brussel sprouts for the first time at a friends house dinner too..and yeah they could really be pretty delicious!!
+1. i had brussel sprouts for the first time at a friends house dinner too..and yeah they could really be pretty delicious!!

 Leave a Reply